Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Jets stats and trends

-- So far this year New York is winless against the spread.

-- This season, the Jets are winless against the spread when entering a game as an underdog of 7.5 points or more.
+- The Jets have yet to cover the spread this year when underdogs by 7.5 points or more.

-- New York's games this season have yet to go over the total in three opportunities.
+- New York's games this season have not gone over the point total yet in three opportunities.

-- This season the Jets have turned the ball over seven times, six more than the Titans' takeaways (1).
+- The Jets have turned the ball over six more times (7 total) than the Titans have forced a turnover (1) this season.

 Home and road insights